top of page

 How did it go?

-I love to hear from anyone who uses one of my patterns to create a project, so do leave a comment below.
-Any feedback you give about the pattern will help me develop future patterns that are easy to follow and it’s always exciting to see in-progress or finished projects created using my patterns if you want to share what you made on Ravelry or Instagram.
-I'll see them automatically on Ravelry, if you add this pattern as the pattern you used and on Instagram you can tag @madewithloveandfibres.
+It's always exciting to see in-progress or finished projects created using my patterns if you want to share what you made on Ravelry or Instagram.
+I'll see them automatically on Ravelry, if you add this pattern as the name of the pattern you used and on Instagram you can tag me as @madewithloveandfibres and use the hashtag #magicwandstitchkeeper.

-48 views0 comments
+85 views0 comments

 bottom of page